ofpiyush/daakia/README.md

 * Multiple underlying transports should be supported and each should use the strengths of the transport.
 * Write libraries and tutorials for most common synchronous/asynchronous messaging use cases.
 * Marshalling and Unmarshalling to popular formats should be easy at the cost of a few allocations.
+* Allow various types of messaging mechanisms to co-exist on exactly one persistent connection.